johntao/vim-reimagination/Notes.md

       - I wonder if there's a simpler way to do it
     - [x] we should probably shrink some interface whenever possible
     - [ ] the template is acting weird, if we omit the last space in the last line, the template will not be rendered properly

+## about the Editor service

+  - [ ] motion details implementation should be hidden from the editor service